calculator

 Freelancers and tradespeople will get paid as soon as the first project is done.
 For some companies, like tech businesses, the monetization option might come much later.

-Think of companies like Facebook, who existed for years without turning a profit.
+Think of companies like Facebook, which existed for years without turning a profit.

 When you know how and where your money is coming from, you can calculate how much you need to hit that tipping point.